What you need to know!

 Ramirez’s reign of horror began in June 1984 and for more than a year he terrorized Los Angeles, spending his nights driving around, looking for houses and apartments he could break into.
 Once inside he would attempt to kill any men and rape, then kill, any women that were inside.
 He would also take all the money, jewelry and other valuables he could find or persuade his petrified victims to give him.
 In the end he killed thirteen people.

-Throughout his crime spree he was a transient, sometimes living on the streets, or staying in cheap hotels and motels.
-The then night clerk at the Hotel Cecil, on Main St, swore that Ramirez spent a few weeks there, renting a room on the top floor, during this period and it somehow seems preordained that it would be this downtown hotel that he would stay in, as the Cecil has its own hellish history, which includes multiple suicides, murders, deaths and rapes.
+Throughout his crime spree he was a transient, sometimes living on the streets or staying in cheap flop houses and motels.
+The then night clerk at the Hotel Cecil, on Main St, swore that Ramirez spent several weeks there, renting a room on the top floor during this period, and it somehow seems preordained that it would be this downtown hotel that he would stay in, as the Cecil has its own hellish history, which includes multiple suicides, murders, deaths and rapes.

 Probably one reason I found it hard to get his crimes out of my head is the impossibility of understanding his motives.
 Was he a psychopath?
 Is it that simple?
 There’s always been a debate as to whether killers like Ramirez are created by circumstance or if they are born that way.
 In Ramirez’s case it seems likely that his own childhood experiences of abuse had a big impact.
 As a thirteen year old Ramirez saw his cousin, Miguel, shoot his wife in the face during an argument, and later that became a trademark of the Night Stalker.